 I hope you've found today's “Insight's Inbox” about making a PanelView Plus or View Machine Edition Trend Object display historical data helpful.

-If you have any comments, questions, or suggestions, please feel free to share them with us by submitting the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions, please feel free to share them with us by submitting the “post a comment or question” link below.

 Update: If you have your own question you'd like to ask, please post it as a comment on a related post here at TheAutomationBlog.com